Get to Know the Life under the Skin of Iranian Bazaars

 Various Institutes inside Iranian Bazaars

-In the history of each city, there could have been certain people whose contribution to the community have been preferred to be remembered by those living and working there.
+In the history of each city, there could have been certain people whose contributions to the community have been preferred to be remembered by those living and working there.
 To honor such well-known people, mausoleums may have been constructed inside Iranian bazaars.
 People go to such places, pray for the peace of their souls and revere them.

 You may get surprised to know that there have been madrasas inside the bazaar compounds where religious students study.
 Those old structures have been well-maintained and still used as education centers.
 Many of the bazaars in Iran still have those schools in which Islamic doctrines are being taught.
 Therefore, students and teachers have to walk through the bazaar passageways to get to classes.